den-sq/ouroboros/documentation/docs/index.md

 If you are interested in using the Python package for its CLI or for a custom usecase, check out the [python](https://github.com/We-Gold/ouroboros/tree/main/python) folder in the main repository.

+Ouroboros also supports a plugin system.
+A plugin usage guide is forthcoming.

 ## Usage Guide

 _It is recommended that you read these pages in order._